Jhwestes/NinjaOneChallange/README.md

 ## Maintainers

-The lead maintainers on this project is:
+The lead maintainer on this project is:

 - Luis Francisco Dominguez Jhwestes